Jodistroyer/UAL-CCI-Creative-Coding-p5js-Perlin-Noise-Waves/README.md

 ## Acknowledgements
 - The p5.js community for their valuable contributions and support.
 - Ken Perlin for his pioneering work on Perlin noise, which forms the foundation of this simulation.

+## Authorship
+A code project by Wong Jo-Hann

+23/24 Creative Making: Design and Coding Visuals

+Creative Computing BSc class

+UAL CCI University Of the Arts London